-If you’re longing to add a furry friend to your household, but you live in a small place, don’t be disheartened!
-There are many small breed dogs out there that will be happy in an apartment or small house, with or without any outside space.
+The Chug dog is a mix between the Chihuahua and the Pug.
+Affectionately labeled the Chug, this popular chihuahua mix can adapt to almost any household.
+If you’re longing to add a furry friend to your family, but you live in a small place, don’t be disheartened!
+The Chug is perfectly happy in an apartment or small house, with or without any outside space.

-However, buying a pedigree, purebred dog is expensive.
-That’s why many people are considering taking on a mixed breed instead.
+While the Chihuahua and Pug are popular in their own right, purebred dogs can get expensive!
+That’s why many people are take on a mixed breed instead.
 And, in this case, you can enjoy the best of both worlds by choosing a Chihuahua-pug mix, or “Chug” as the breed is also known.

 In this guide, we introduce you to this wonderful mixed breed.
 We’ve provided you with all the information you’ll need to help you to decide whether this super-cute little pup would make the perfect canine companion for you and your family.

-The national symbol of Mexico is a firm favorite with many celebrities and can be seen riding in style in the purses of the rich and famous.
-Now, although the Chihuahua is undoubtedly super-cute, the breed does have a reputation for being feisty at best and aggressive at worst.
+The national symbol of Mexico is a firm favorite with many celebrities.
+They can be seen riding in style in the purses of the rich and famous.
+Although the Chihuahua is undoubtedly super-cute, the breed does have a reputation for being feisty at best and aggressive at worst.
 The Chihuahua didn’t earn the nickname, “armpit piranha” for nothing!

-The Chihuahua can be snappy and will nip little fingers if he feels threatened.
+Chihuahuas can be snappy.
+They will nip little fingers if they feel threatened.
 Also, the Chihuahua is fragile and can be easily injured if playtime becomes too rough.
 You should also be aware that the Chihuahua is a barker.
 That will cause you a problem if you have nearby neighbors, especially if you are an apartment dweller.

-The pug is another member of the toy group, and is often viewed as the comedian of the dog world!
+The Pug is another member of the toy group, and is often viewed as the comedian of the dog world!
 The pug was originally bred to be a companion to the Chinese nobility and continues to fulfill that role today as a family pet.
-Because of their sweet nature, they are often cross bred with other pure breds in the designer dog movement, which includes mixes like the Porgi – a mix between the corgi and the pug.
+Because of their sweet nature, they are often cross bred with other pure breds in the designer dog movement, which includes mixes like the Porgi, which is a mix between the corgi and the pug.

 Pugs are good with other dogs, cats, and kids, making the breed the ideal choice for a family dog.
 Being larger and more robust than many of the other toy breeds, the pug will tolerate a degree of roughhousing, provided that you are on hand to supervise the play.